Mahmoud-Abdrabo/eme_avr_sunrise_alarm_clock/README.md

 #### 2. Cancel Alarm

 - Select this option to cancel a previously set alarm.
-Choose the alarm slot you wish to cancel, and the system will reset it to zero, ready for reconfiguration.
+Choose the alarm slot you wish to cancel, and the system will cancel it for you, ready for reconfiguration.

 #### 3. Show Alarm